-Providing mixed-method research experience opportunities for UTC students is a top priority of the McCarragher Geography Lab Group.
+Providing mixed-method research experience opportunities for SIUE students is a top priority of the McCarragher Biogeography Lab Group.
 I am always seeking and recruiting enthusiastic, hard-working, and collegial students for research projects.

 The following are a few of our current research projects.
 If any of them interest you, feel free to contact me for more details on how you can get involved.

 - Exploring the ecological impacts and underlying evolutionary mechanisms associated with the spread of Lonicera maackii (Amur honeysuckle).

 - Investigating the role of urbanization in the spread of invasive plant species.
 Specifically, to what extent does distance from roads impact exotic invasive species densities?

 - Interdisciplinary investigations of unique closed depressions in Cumberland Plateau: geophysical properties, micro-climates, and vegetation communities.

 - “Building a Smarter Chattanooga: Connecting our City to its Foundation” project – placemaking and community engagement with story maps.